knowledgeboard/knowledgeboard.github.io/templates/blog.md

 hour and a half of playing around on the range and greens.
 Not that much english around but some!
 Spoke french to get my ball card done.
 Had some nice shots with the 4H.
 Gonna train more!

+My YoungLA polo shirts came and they are freaking gorgeous!

 At work some progress with the PSU controller.
 It's horrible but most of the dip switches seem to be inverted xD We'll see what we can do about it!